• Gluten-Free Recipes

 You'll need just a handful of ingredients, outlined below, to make these little beauties.
 The full ingredient amounts and detailed instructions are in the recipe card at the end of this post - this is just an overview.

-• Milk - I use whole milk or 2% milk
+• Milk - I use whole milk or 2% milk in this recipe.

 • Butter - Salted or unsalted butter is fine.
 If you use salted butter, omit the amount of salt added to the batter.

-• Egg - Use a large egg
+• Egg - Use a large or medium egg.

-• Sugar - You can omit this or use maple syrup
+• Sugar - You can omit this or use maple syrup.

 • Salt - I always use fine sea salt in all of my recipes!